-To become leaders in publishing innovative research which addresses technical and allocative efficiency and economic analysis related methodological issues in low-income countries.
+To become leaders in publishing innovative research which addresses technical and allocative efficiency and economic analysis-related methodological issues in low-income countries.

-To establish a strong ‘to policy track’ publication database through rigorous and high quality health economics and systems research.
+To establish a strong ‘to policy track’ publication database through rigorous and high-quality health economics and systems research.

-To conduct high quality research in health economics, health policy and systems.
+To conduct high-quality research in health economics, health policy and systems.

 To develop capacity in health economics and related health systems research to improve technical skills in health economics and related research, and contributed to the improvement of health systems in Zambia and the surrounding region.

 In its research work, HEU focuses on health economics research (efficiency, market analysis, economic analysis, financial tracking, etc.), health policy analysis and health systems research.
 In all these domains we either collaborate or work independently.
-In the previous we have worked with the London School of Hygiene and Tropical Medicine (LSHTM), Sight savers-Zambia, Centre for Infectious Diseases Research in Zambia (CIDRZ) and Desmond Tutu TB Centre (DTTC) at Stellenbosch University.
+In the previous, we have worked with the London School of Hygiene and Tropical Medicine (LSHTM), Sight savers-Zambia, Centre for Infectious Diseases Research in Zambia (CIDRZ) and Desmond Tutu TB Centre (DTTC) at Stellenbosch University.

-Under education and training we are mandated to provide teaching support in health economics to the University of Zambia.
+Under education and training, we are mandated to provide teaching support in health economics to the University of Zambia.
 In addition, we can also provide short courses in health economics and related courses for both economist and non-economist professionals.

 Lawrence Mwenge is an enthusiastic, adaptive and fast-learning economist with an acute interest and experience in health economics and health systems research.
-His goal is to work with policy makers towards the achievement of efficient resource use and equitable resource allocation in the health sector as a way of attaining resource redistribution, poverty eradication and better livelihoods of the mass population.
-Lawrence’s major areas of interest are health care financing, economic evaluation and health policy analysis.
+His goal is to work with policymakers towards the achievement of efficient resource use and equitable resource allocation in the health sector as a way of attaining resource redistribution, poverty eradication and better livelihoods of the mass population.
+Lawrence’s major areas of interest are healthcare financing, economic evaluation and health policy analysis.

-Specialties: Economic analysis, cost tracking, policy analysis, project management, econometrics and modelling, project appraisal, health systems research and health care evaluation.
+Specialities: Economic analysis, cost tracking, policy analysis, project management, econometrics and modelling, project appraisal, health systems research and health care evaluation.
 Lawrence is currently the head of the HEUZ.
 His role is to oversee the health economics studies at Zambart.